eggsyntax/datawalk/README.md

                                            | - You're always in a normal REPL
                                            |
 CONS:  - Clojure-only                      | - Requires more keystrokes
-       - Can't do other stuff in the       | - Not quite as fast to explore data middle of a session               |
+       - Can't do other stuff in the       |
+         middle of a session               |
 ```